-UPDATES: An earlier version of this article incorrectly implied that a critique of John Ioannidis’ work by Columbia University statistician Andrew Gelman was published after other critical articles had appeared in the popular press, including two articles published in mid-May by Buzzfeed and The Nation.
-Gelman’s critique, published on a Columbia University blog devoted to statistical modeling and social science, appeared on April 19.
+UPDATES: Through a series of good-faith oversights and miscommunications, a full accounting of the prior publishing relationships between each co-author and Ioannidis was not included with this piece at the time of publication.
+Jeanne Lenzer, the lead author, had disclosed co-authorship with Ioannidis, but Undark initially failed to include this disclosure with the published article.
+That has since been corrected.
+These omissions were inadvertent.
+In addition, an earlier version of this article incorrectly implied that a critique of John Ioannidis’ work by Columbia University statistician Andrew Gelman was published after other critical articles had appeared in the popular press, including two articles published in mid-May by Buzzfeed and The Nation.
+Gelman’s critique, published on a Columbia University blog and devoted to statistical modeling and social science, appeared on April 19.
 The story has been updated.
-Further, an earlier update to this piece noted that Jeanne Lenzer had co-published with Ioanndis.
-In fact, both authors of this op-ed, Jeanne Lenzer and Shannon Brownlee, have previously co-authored published work with the subject of the piece, John Ioannidis.
-These collaborations should have been disclosed at the time of initial publication.

 Jeanne Lenzer is a medical investigative journalist and the author of “The Danger Within Us: America’s Untested, Unregulated Medical Device Industry and One Man’s Battle to Survive It.”
 Shannon Brownlee, MSc, is senior vice president of the Lown Institute, a nonpartisan health care think tank based in Boston, and author of “Overtreated: Why Too Much Medicine is Making Us Sicker and Poorer.”
 She is a former member of the Undark advisory board.